 Get ready for winter with these energy saving tips

 We all love a warm and cosy home during the chilly winter months.
-What we don’t love quite so much are the higher power bills that tend to make an appearance when the temperature starts to dip.

 The good news is that there are ways to reduce your energy costs over winter while still keeping your home warm, comfy and healthy.
 We’ve rounded up six simple tips to get your home ready for winter and save on your power bill.